Paultree/java-minesweeper/README.md

   - game will run on a while loop where it will keep looping until user guess array list hits 90 (max amount of guesses allowed before only bomb cells are left)
   - need to add in the winning message.
   - need to add in a validation function that only allows user to input Strings in grid Array.
+  - Entire game logic in PlayGame class
+    - Create a list called coordinatesArr which houses all poosible coordinates user can input.
+    - Create a list called gridCoordinates which will also house all coordinates but is mainly used to output the grid and show any updates.
+    - Another list called bombLocations which will house 10 random bomb locations.
+    - Another list called userAttempts which records what the user has inputted.
+    - While loop: while userAttempts is less than or equal to 90 (100 coordinates - 10 bombs = 90.)
+      - renderGrid() : handles the grid rendering and any updates made to the gridcoordinates array are reflected in the grid render.
+      - String userGuess takes user input and uppercases it to match grid.
+      - an if statement which checks if userGuess is contained in the coordinatesArr to ensure user enters the required input.
+      - isBombFound is a boolean that runs the checkGuess method which checks if user input matches any String in bombLocations list.
+      - another if statement where if isBombFound is false (bomb location not inputted), a method that count(s)Surr(ounding)Bombs around the user input.
+After that another method, updateGridBoard() is used to update the user input coordinate owith surrounding bomb count.
+However, if bomb is found, we stop the while loop and let the user know they have lost.
+      - One last if statement that says that once size of userAttempts list is 90, game ends and prints output 'You win'.

 ## Reflection